enaismaili/supabase-product-funnel-insights/README.md

 - When do users convert to paid plans?
 - Who has churned?
 - What is the total revenue per user?
-- How is MRR evolving month-over-month?
+- How is MRR evolving month over month?

 ---